9 Mental Blocks That Impede Erections

-But just because your below a certain age doesn’t mean your safe.
+But just because you’re below a certain age doesn’t mean you’re safe.
 According to a study from the Journal of Sexual Medicine, one out of every four erectile dysfunction patients is under 40 years old.
 With increasing ED rates have during the last twenty to thirty years, especially among younger men, erectile dysfunction treatment has become a hot subject.

 There Are Different Kinds of Erections?

 Achieving an erection is a complex process involving psychological impulses from the brain (psychosocial prompts), adequate levels of testosterone, a functioning nervous system, and an adequate and healthy vascular system.
 A simple history check, exam and lab work can rule out physiological causes, but what about the psychosocial causes that play a large role in achieving and maintaining erections?

 There are three different types of erections.
 The first one is a nocturnal erection that occurs during sleep.
-Another one is a reflexive erection due to physical stimulation.
+Another is a reflexive erection due to physical stimulation.
 And the third one is a psychogenic erection, caused by visual or mental images.
 All three involve healthy bodily functions including hormones, muscles, blood vessels, nervous system and emotion regulation.

 If everything checks out physically, often the case with younger men, it is found that the psychosocial or psychological components are the cause of ED.
 So what are the most common psychosocial and psychological triggers for ED?

 Life stressors are abundant.
 From work obligations, busy schedules, financial concerns or relationship issues, stress can take your head out of the game quickly.
 Since stress is so abundant, it’s one of the leading causes of ED when it comes to psychosocial impotence.